 FHA Loans

-FHA loans have helped many home buyers with lower credit scores or past credit and debt challenges close on a home.
-The Federal Housing Administration backs and insures FHA loans.
+FHA loans, which are backed and insured by the Federal Housing Administration, have helped many home buyers with lower credit scores or past credit and debt challenges close on a home.
 Home buyers can purchase a home with lower down payment options than most conventional loans.
+Read through the table for the standard requirements of an FHA loan.

 • A credit score of 580 or higher